Conquest (1928 film): Plot

-At the Holden residence, renowned explorer William Holden (Edmund Breese), his daughter Diane (Lois Wilson), and their friend Dr. Gerry (Tully Marshall), a respected psychiatrist, anxiously listen to a radio broadcast tracking a daring flight to the South Pole.
-The aviators aboard are Donald Overton (Monte Blue), the man Diane loves, and James Farnham (H. B. Warner), Donald's longtime friend and co-pilot.
+At the Holden residence, renowned explorer William Holden, his daughter Diane, and their friend Dr. Gerry, a respected psychiatrist, anxiously listen to a radio broadcast tracking a daring flight to the South Pole.
+The aviators aboard are Donald Overton, the man Diane loves, and James Farnham, Donald's longtime friend and co-pilot.

 As the aircraft battles fierce headwinds and deteriorating weather, tension rises among the listeners.
 Suddenly, the broadcast announces that the plane has entered a tailspin—then the radio goes silent.

 Ten days later, a rescue expedition finds Farnham alive, but barely—he's half-blind and frostbitten.
 He reports that Overton died in the crash and discourages any further search for the body.

 Back in civilization, Farnham is hailed as a national hero.
 At a celebration hosted at the Holden home, he's urged to recount the ordeal.
 As he nervously relays the events surrounding Overton's supposed death, Dr. Gerry grows suspicious of the inconsistencies in his story.
 Nevertheless, Holden proudly announces a second South Pole expedition, with Farnham again at the helm.
 The news visibly disturbs the aviator.

 Meanwhile, Farnham begins courting Diane, who is still in mourning for Donald.
 Torn by grief and moved by Farnham's apparent devotion, Diane reluctantly agrees to marry him.
 The night before the wedding, Farnham privately visits Dr. Gerry and confesses the truth: Donald Overton had survived the crash with a broken leg, but Farnham abandoned him to die on the polar ice.
 Dr. Gerry demands he tell Diane the truth if he intends to marry her.
 When Farnham refuses, Gerry threatens to expose him himself.

 Later that evening, Farnham is contemplating suicide when he receives a phone call: Dr. Gerry has just been killed in a car accident.
 Believing the truth will die with the doctor, Farnham regains his composure and proceeds with the wedding.

 Now married to Diane, Farnham is shaken to hear a report that Overton may still be alive.
 A follow-up broadcast clarifies that the man was merely a deranged seal-hunter mistaken for the missing aviator.
 But on a distant whaling vessel, the real Donald Overton—frostbitten, scarred, and emotionally scarred as well—is very much alive.
 Believed to be mad by his rescuers, he vows revenge on the man who betrayed him.